nhoizey/nicolas-hoizey.com/_posts/2017/07/27-so-long-disqus-hello-webmentions/2017-07-27-so-long-disqus-hello-webmentions.md

 I added Webmention to this blog a while ago, with some success on popular posts like [How much data should my Service Worker put upfront in the offline cache?](https://nicolas-hoizey.com/2017/01/how-much-data-should-my-service-worker-put-upfront-in-the-offline-cache.html#webmentions).

 I also see that Webmention use is growing elsewhere.
-For example, [Rachel Andrew](https://twitter.com/rachelandrew) chose to adopt Webmention because she add to much SPAM:
+For example, [Rachel Andrew](https://twitter.com/rachelandrew) chose to adopt Webmention because she had too much SPAM:

 https://twitter.com/rachelandrew/status/882224351688482816